On-Campus Bachelor's Degree Program

 Students may choose any elective fulfilling the KU Core Goal 4, Learning Outcome 2.

-The on-campus program begins each fall on the KU Medical Center campus in Kansas City, Kan. and culminates in a 4-week capstone professional experience at the end of the spring semester of the second year.
+The on-campus program begins each fall on the KU Medical Center campus in Kansas City, KS. and culminates in a 4-week capstone professional experience at the end of the spring semester of the second year.
+The online program begins both fall and spring semesters with individualized course plans.

 Program requirements and course offerings are subject to change.
 Prospective students should visit the program website for the latest information.